benchristel/marss/README.md

 users in England will not see your posts until noon their time, even if you update your feed before noon.

-You can set `publishAtUtcHour` to a negative value to set `pubDate` to the UTC date prior to the date specified in the feed item heading.
+You can set `publishAtUtcHour` to a negative value, which will subtract that many hours from `pubDate`.
+In effect, it will set `pubDate` to the UTC date prior to the date specified in the feed item heading.

 If this all seems too complicated, feel free to ignore it.
 Nothing will break if you don't set `publishAtUtcHour`.